overte-org/overte-docs-sphinx/source/explore/get-started/architecture.rst

 + The `Overte Interface`_ runs your personal VR experience.
 With it, you can :doc:`visit places <../travel>`, :doc:`meet people <../socialize>`, `attend live events <../socialize.html#attend-live-events>`_ and more.
 + The `Domain Server`_ is the server that hosts a domain.
 The domain server hosts the content in the domain, and manages the :doc:`domain-wide settings <../../host/configure-settings>`, such as audio spatialization, user permissions, and running scripts.
 + The `Global Services`_ connect all of the servers together.
-An instance of these services are maintained by Overte so that you can sign in and move seamlessly between places.
+An instance of these services is maintained by Overte so that you can sign in and move seamlessly between places.

 .. image:: _images/overview.png